devcexx/hyprland-ctm-vibrance/README.md

 # Hyprland (Custom build) CTM vibrance

+**Repository deprecated in favor of [hyprvibr](https://github.com/devcexx/hyprvibr), that provides a similar functionality, but without needing to re-build Hyprland from scratch (which is neat), and doesn't need a daemon running, since it runs as a Hyprland plugin.**

+---

 This a quick, low effort repository that includes two main things:
 * A hyprland-vibrance program, developed in Rust, that allows adjusting the saturation of a display based on the current focused